 Check out the much longer post on how to use Zhihu for B2B marketing here.

 Sharing Long Videos on Bilibili and Youku

 There are several video platforms in China that allow the posting of long (over one minute) videos.
 Bilibili is the one that we most commonly turn to for distribution, with Youku a close second.

 At the bare minimum, we grab some existing video resources for a business, then add subtitles and share.
 This is the low-cost method of gaining some exposure.

 Bilibili and Youku videos can also be used on a website and are visible within China, unlike YouTube videos.
-The videos might include comment overlays or ads, but those can be removed by using a paid plan or making some adjustments to the embedded player.
+The videos might include comment overlays or ads, which can be removed using a paid plan or by making adjustments to the embedded player.
 For more information, check this post on how to host videos in China.